Workweek and weekend

-Some countries have adopted a one-day weekend, i.e. either Sunday only (in seven countries), Friday only (in Djibouti and Somalia), or Saturday only (in Nepal).
-However, most countries have adopted a two-day weekend, whose days differ according to religious tradition, i.e. either Friday and Saturday, or Saturday and Sunday, or Friday and Sunday (in Brunei Darussalam, Aceh province (Indonesia) and state of Sarawak (Malaysia)), with the previous evening post-work often considered part of the weekend.
-Proposals continue to be put forward to reduce the number of days or hours worked per week, on the basis of predicted social and economic benefits.
+Some countries have adopted a six-day workweek and one-day weekend (6×1), which can be Friday only (in Djibouti, Iran, Somaliland and Libya), Saturday only (in Nepal), or Sunday only (in Mexico, Colombia, Uganda, Eritrea, India, Philippines, and Equatorial Guinea).
+However, most countries have adopted a five-day workweek and two-day weekend (5×2), whose days differ according to religious tradition: Friday and Saturday (in 17 Muslim countries and Israel); Saturday and Sunday (most of the countries); or Friday and Sunday (in Brunei Darussalam, Aceh (Indonesia) and Sarawak (Malaysia)), with the previous evening post-work often considered part of the weekend.
+Proposals continue to be put forward to reduce the number of days or hours worked per week, such as the four-day workweek, on the basis of predicted social and economic benefits.

 History

-A continuous seven day cycle that runs throughout history, paying no attention whatsoever to the phases of the moon and having a fixed day of rest, was most likely first practised in Judaism, dated to the 6th century BC at the latest.
+A continuous seven-day cycle that runs throughout history, paying no attention whatsoever to the phases of the moon and having a fixed day of rest, was most likely first practised in Judaism, dated to the 6th century BC at the latest.

-In Ancient Rome, every eight days there was a nundinae.
+In Ancient Rome (753 BC–476 AD), every eight days there was a nundinae.
 It was a market day, during which children were exempted from school and agricultural workers stopped work in the field and came to the city to sell the produce of their labor or to practice religious rites.

-The French Revolutionary Calendar had ten-day weeks (called décades) and allowed décadi, one out of the ten days, as a leisure day.
+The French Revolutionary Calendar (1793–1805) had ten-day weeks (called décades) and allowed décadi, one out of the 10 days, as a leisure day.
 From 1929 to 1940, the Soviet Union utilized a calendar with five and six-day work weeks, with a rest day assigned to a worker either with a colour or number.

+During the Han dynasty of imperial China, officials had a day off once every five days known as hsui-mu （休沐）.
+This rest day was known as "a day for rest and for washing one's hair".

 In cultures with a four-day workweek, the three Sabbaths derive from the culture's main religious tradition: Friday (Muslim), Saturday (Jewish, Adventist), and Sunday (Christian).

-The present-day concept of the relatively longer 'week-end' first arose in the industrial north of Britain in the early 19th century and was originally a voluntary arrangement between factory owners and workers allowing Saturday afternoon off starting at 2 pm on the basis that staff would be available for work sober and refreshed on Monday morning.
-The Oxford English Dictionary traces the first use of the term weekend to the British magazine Notes and Queries in 1879.
+The present-day concept of the relatively longer "week-end" first arose in the industrial north of Britain in the early 19th century and was originally a voluntary arrangement between factory owners and workers allowing Saturday afternoon off starting at two pm on the basis that staff would be available for work sober and refreshed on Monday morning.
+The Oxford English Dictionary traces the first use of the term "weekend" to the British magazine Notes and Queries in 1879.